 Individualized Health Plan (IHP) in an IEP

-- The format of an IHP can vary from district to district, so it’s recommended to attach the IHP to an IEP or 504 plan, which comes with legal protections and obligations for the family and school.
+- The format of an IHP can vary from district to district, so it’s recommended to attach the IHP to an IEP or 504 plan.

 - Even if there isn’t a full-time nurse onsite, all public schools have a nurse assigned to them.
-A student with significant health needs may require a 1:1 nurse to support them.
+A student with significant health needs may require a 1:1 nurse.

 What is an Individualized Health Plan (IHP)?